Scalaron dark matter dynamics: effects of Higgs non-minimal coupling to gravity: Scalaron dynamics : effects of Higgs interactions

+Is such a large required value of $\xi$ allowed in the scalaron-Higgs mixed model ?
+We have discussed the issue in great detail in Sec.\ref{sec:sec4lhc} and its implication on the scalaron parameter space in Sec. \ref{sec:sec5}.
+We shall see that indeed such a large value of $\xi$ is allowed as long as the scalaron mass is \textit{sufficiently} small.

-Therefore, the scalaron dynamics for $3\xi m^2 \neq \lambda v^2$, even with non-zero allowed values of $\xi$, is completely controlled by the Higgs quartic self-coupling.
-In fact, the initial energy density of the scalaron depends on $\phi_0$ and the Hubble parameter at $T=T_c$, which are determined by the SM value of $\lambda$.
-As a result, the scalaron mass is restricted to a value of $3.6 \times 10^{-3}$ eV, to satisfy the DM relic density constraint.
-This restriction on the scalaron mass is lifted when the trilinear interaction becomes either \textit{sufficiently} small or identically vanishes for $\lambda v^2 = 3\xi m^2$, which is studied next.
+Noticeably, the scalaron dynamics is completely controlled by the Higgs couplings ($\lambda$ and $\xi$) for $3\xi m^2 \neq \lambda v^2$.
+In fact, the initial energy density of the scalaron depends on the Hubble parameter at $T=T_c$ and $\phi_0$ which is determined by the non-minimal coupling $\xi$ and the SM value of $\lambda$.
+The scalaron saturates the DM density for a relatively wide range of masses when the trilinear interaction becomes either \textit{sufficiently} small or vanishes (to a good approximation) for $\lambda v^2 = 3\xi m^2$, which is studied next.

+To note, the scenario-I is studied assuming the EWPT as a second order transition, which is a valid assumption for scalaron mass around a few meV\cite{Shtanov:2021uif,Shtanov:2022xew}.
+However, in Ref.\cite{Shtanov:2024nmf}, the author points out how the scalaron dynamics needs to be modified for higher masses with a realistic scenario of the EWPT, which is a smooth cross-over.
+In addition, effects due to the QCD trace anomaly has also been discussed in Ref.\cite{Shtanov:2024nmf}.